mengelhard/mmci_applied_ds/quizzes/block1.md

   - Patients may not be representative of the broader population (i.e. participation bias).
   - Patterns of treatment and care may reflect socioeconomic or racial/ethnic disparities.
   - Non-random patterns of missing data may be present.
-  - Models may not generalize well to different systems, populations, or settings.
+  - Data collection practices may differ between systems and/or change over time.
   - All of the above are valid.

 8. When training a model with historical data, including more years of data always leads to better performance.
   - True
   - False

-9. Which of the following best describes the authors' attitude toward forecasting (i.e. predicting the future) via machine learning:
+9. Which of the following best describes the authors' attitude toward forecasting (i.e. predicting future values) via machine learning:
   - Forecasting is imprecise but can be useful, for example to establish a prognosis or stratify patients by risk.
   - Forecasting has little to no practical value due to the short "half-life" of clinical data.